Telstra scores IBM SoftLayer deal

 Telstra Australian customers, from large scale enterprise to start-ups, will have access to the full-range of SoftLayer infrastructure services, including bare metal servers, virtual servers, storage, security services and networking.

-The network of connected enterprise-grade SoftLayer data centres will enable Australian business to manage data residency, security and resiliency, IBM says.
+The network of connected enterprise-grade SoftLayer data centers will enable Australian business to manage data residency, security and resiliency, IBM says.

 “Telstra customers can connect to IBM’s services via the internet or with a simple extension of their private network.